 - CCH helps to pass Senate Bill 3007.
 It allows people who have been convicted of felony prostitution or low-level drug offenses to have their records sealed if they have been out of prison for four years without re-offending.

-- The Women’s Empowerment Project registers 2,100 people to vote.
+- Women’s Empowerment Project registers 2,100 people to vote.

-- CCH’s Youth Committee and Law Project passes legislation to amend the Illinois Emancipation of Mature Minors Act to allow homeless minors aged 16 and 17 to consent to services in transitional housing programs.
+- CCH’s Youth Committee and the Law Project passes legislation to amend the Illinois Emancipation of Mature Minors Act.
+It qualifies 16- and 17-year-olds who are unaccompanied (without parent or guardian) to provide their own consent to access services in transitional housing programs.

-- CCH successfully advocates for $5 million in Homelessness Prevention funding.
-Eighty percent of households remain housed six to 18 months after receiving assistance.
+- CCH successfully advocates for $5 million in family homeless prevention funding.
+A state study shows 80 percent of households remain housed six to 18 months after receiving assistance.

 - CCH Law Project helps homeless woman win a record judgment in Sellers v.
-Outland, a lawsuit against a landlord who sexually harassed a tenant.
+Outland, a lawsuit against a landlord who sexually harassed his tenant, a mother of six.

 - CCH successfully advocates for the passage of House Bill 1961, a bill that provides Cook County Judges with the authority to sentence women who are convicted of certain nonviolent felony offenses to a pilot residential treatment and transition center rather than state prison.

 - CCH completes the first-ever survey of women in Cook County Jail.
-It shows that many of them were homeless before entering jail or thought they would be when they got out.
+It shows that many of women were homeless before entering jail or thought they would be when they got out.

 - CCH’s Law Project secures compensatory damages for homeless youth pushed out of school by suburban school district because he was homeless.

-- CCH then passes a Day Labor Ordinance through the Chicago City Council which regulates the industry.
+- CCH passes a Day Labor Ordinance through the Chicago City Council, regulating the industry that employs many homeless and at-risk adults.

 - CCH’s Latino Task Force Against Homelessness helps create the Latino Jobs Action Group to discuss the issue of discrimination against undocumented workers.